![]() ![]() |

 Pathfinder Campaign Setting: T he Inner Sea World Guide are

-generally available with few or no alterations, as well.
+generally available with few or no alterations

 In some cases, such as magic item creation, the special